diogoalves12/LDTS-Project/README.md

 **Description:**

-The **State Pattern** enables the minesweeper controller to delegate behavior and logic dynamically to different state objects.
-Each minesweeper state is encapsulated into its own class, inheriting from a common abstract class.
+The **State Pattern** enables the game controller to delegate behavior and logic dynamically to different state objects.
+Each game state is encapsulated into its own class, inheriting from a common abstract class.

 - **Implementation:** Each state is represented by a class, such as:
     - `MenuState`: Manages menu-related logic.
     - `HelpState`: Manages logic for showing help and instructions.
-    - `GameState`: Manages the minesweeper's active play logic.
+    - `GameState`: Manages the game's active play logic.
-    - `GameOverState`: Handles the minesweeper-over defeat behavior.
+    - `GameOverState`: Handles the game-over defeat behavior.
-    - `GameWinState` : Handles the minesweeper-over victory behavior.
+    - `GameWinState` : Handles the game-over victory behavior.
     - `ControllerState<T>` : Abstract class that ensures consistency in each state.